 Jeff’s career has been focused on applying computation to engineering problems.
 The more he’s studied machine learning, the more he’s become motivated to understand how it can be applied effectively in systems that interact with the real world.

 At Very, he brings his applied mathematics and machine learning knowledge to a wide array of problems and projects involving images, natural language, social graphs, temporal data, and geospatial data.
-His academic background in control systems and robotics helped him become the IoT practice lead at Very.
+His academic background in control systems and robotics helped him become the director of engineering at Very.